Financial Help for Individuals in Toledo and Northwest Ohio

-The Lucas County Board of Developmental Disabilities has a good site with links to funding available to families with special needs kids, including funding specifically for autism spectrum disorders, special wish organizations, and general special needs.
+The Lucas County Board of Developmental Disabilities has site with links to funding available to families with special needs kids, including funding specifically for autism spectrum disorders, special wish organizations, and general special needs.

 The Itaalk Foundation, which helps young people on the autism spectrum obtain interactive technology, has a listing of grants for disabled children and their families.

 The Lucas County Board of Developmental Disability has a list for finding funds that includes a guide for parents, lists of financial help for the disabled, and financial sources especially for children with autism spectrum disorders.

 For young people in Ohio, the Bureau for Children with Medical Handicaps offers diagnostic services for all young those

 under 21 or adults with cystic fibrosis or with certain medical conditions and handicaps, and treatment for those within

 185% of the poverty level.
 See their website

 or call their district offices in Toledo at: 419-245-2840, on the 13th floor of the Government Center.